-Marius von Brasch follows in his works the question how to approach visually notions like ‘transformation’, ‘memory’, ‘energy’ when the traditional frameworks that defined a stable ‘self’ and its organisation have become brittle and ruinous; when there is space for the contemporary freedom and complex task of unfolding and folding the potential of an open, temporal and shifting self.
+Marius von Brasch follows in his work the question how to approach visually notions and experiences like time, transformation, memory and energy when traditional frameworks that defined a stable ‘self’ have become brittle; in a time when there is space for the contemporary freedom and complex task of unfolding and inventing the potential of an open, temporal and shifting self.

-The art practice reflects this in an open field between the ‘handmade, authentic’ (painting, mark making) and the ‘dispersed, automated’ (digital technology), in painting, works on paper and digital video.
+It reflects the simultaneity of ancient/archetypal and contemporary influences in an open field between the ‘handmade, authentic’ (painting, mark making) and the ‘dispersed, automated’ (digital technology), in painting, works on paper and digital video.

 Abbey Fellowship in Painting award holder at the British School in Rome (term 2013/14).

 Marius works from his studio in Rookley, Isle of Wight, UK.